 We like the ease of completion of this 1-mile challenge.
 If you are under a time crunch, run FAST.
 Have the afternoon to yourself?
 Enjoy a few miles outside.
 If you’re just getting back into running, go slow and use it as a performance metric for improving your stride or an entry into running more often.
 Putting down a 2-hour marathon?
 Good, then all the miles you’re running will count.

 Notice that we aren’t attaching a speed to this goal; that’s up to you.
 This is also a “micro” goal, meaning it’s a daily dose of movement meant to fit within an overall routine.
-Your “meso” goal (monthly) might be to complete the Nike Run Club “Go More Get More” challenge within the app, which we are also doing from January to May (note: you have the chance to win sneakers, headphones, and a trip to PDX to race Hood to Coast..).
-Your “macro” goal (annual) might be to complete the marathon, as it is ours (Chicago 2019 LFG!).
+Your “meso” goal (monthly) might be to complete a Nike Run Club challenge within the app.
+Your “macro” goal (annual) might be to complete the marathon, as it has been ours in the past.

 This goal is digestible.
 There is no subjectivity to it.
 You either did one mile of “running” or you didn’t.
 We’re not interested in your excuses for why you couldn’t complete it.
 We’re DEFINITELY interested to hear how you DID complete it, despite all the crazy things that might happen in a day.
 Run the mile in an airport terminal?
 Tell us about it!